rosicrucianom/rosicrucianom.github.io/omyeowamsom.md

-# V. M. Om Yeo Wams Om
+# V. M. Om Yeowams Om

 _There is no contradiction possible between the Masters of AWAKENED consciousness.
 They ARE THE TRUTH._